OloOcki/conflict-mls-citygml-detection/README.md

 ## Paper

-For the in-depth understanding to not hesitate to check out the paper:
+For the in-depth understanding do not hesitate to check out the paper:

 ```plain
 @article{WysockiRefiningByUnderpasses,